LoRa Configuration

 - If your Region is set to AS923, you need to configure the Variation option, such as AS923-1/AS923-2/AS923-3/AS923-4.

-View Detailed Regional Parameters
+Detailed Regional Frequency Settings

 - Frequency Sub-Band: Select the specific frequency sub-band based on the region's frequency plan.

 - Multi-SF LoRa Channel Frequency (MHz): Set the frequency for the Multi-SF LoRa channel.
-To remove it, click the X next to it.
-To add a new frequency, enter the value and click Add.

 - Standard LoRa Channel Frequency (MHz): Set the frequency for the standard LoRa channel.